Off-duty IMPD officer arrested for drunk driving

 Cox was arrested for operating a vehicle while intoxicated and operating a vehicle while intoxicated with a passenger under the age of 18.

-His girlfriend and his vehicle were picked up at the scene by his girlfriend, court papers say.
+His daughter and his vehicle were picked up at the scene by his girlfriend, court papers say.

 Cox was placed on administrative leave and “does not have any law enforcement powers at this time,” IMPD said Monday.